reconfigurable-networks/shale-simulator/README.md

 ## Reproducing figures in the Shale paper

+To reproduce the figures in the Shale paper, first download the [release with test cases](https://github.com/reconfigurable-networks/shale-simulator/releases/tag/v1.0).
 This release includes all of the files needed to replicate figures 9-13 in the Shale paper.
 Note that replicating these figures requires significant computational resources.
 We originally performed our experiments on a cluster managed by the Slurm workload manager.